-The goal of National Stroke Awareness Month, observed in May, is to make Americans aware that they may be able to 'Save A Life' of a person experiencing a stroke.
+National Stroke Awareness Month, observed in May and sponsored by the Centers for Disease Control and Prevention (CDC), strives to make Americans aware that they may be able to Save A Life of a person experiencing a stroke.

 F - Face / Does the face droop on one side when the person smiles?